hpsaturn/ESPNowCam/README.md

 - [x] Isolate the ESPNow Receiver and Transmitter in a seperated library
 - [x] Add sender callback to improve speed
 - [x] Added internal drivers for some popular Cameras
+- [x] Added multi-camera support with one only target
 - [ ] Migration to esp_wifi_80211_tx() to improve Payload and Quality

 ## Credits